Modern European€€€€innere-stadt

 Viennese€€€€innere-stadt

-Restaurant Rote Bar inside Hotel Sacher on Philharmoniker Strasse in Vienna serves classic Viennese cuisine in a red-damask room across from the State Opera, with live piano from 19:00.
+Restaurant Rote Bar inside Hotel Sacher on Philharmoniker Strasse in Vienna serves classic Viennese cuisine in a red-damask room across from the State Opera.

 Signature: Tafelspitz, Wiener Schnitzel, Sachertorte